Holidays (2016 film): New Year's Eve

 Reggie is a serial killer who targets women.
-After murdering his latest victim, Reggie picks up another girl through a dating site, named Jean, and goes to meet with her for New Year's Eve.
-Their date is awkward especially because of Reggie's weirdness, but Jean, feeling sorry for him, invites him to her apartment.
-They return to Jean's apartment and Reggie goes to the bathroom to wash up, though he's actually preparing to use chloroform on her.
+After murdering his latest victim, Reggie picks up another girl, Jean, through a dating site and goes to meet with her for New Year's Eve.
+Their date is awkward, especially because of Reggie's weirdness, but Jean, feeling sorry for him, invites him to her apartment.
+They return to Jean's apartment and Reggie goes to the bathroom to wash up, though he is actually preparing to use chloroform on her.
 He checks the medicine cabinets and discovers that Jean keeps severed limbs and organs in jars, revealing her to be also a serial killer.
-Suddenly, Jean rushes in with a fire axe and attacks Reggie, who further finds corpses in her bathtub.
+Suddenly, Jean rushes in with a fire axe and attacks Reggie, who finds more corpses in her bathtub.
 Reggie attempts to make it to the living room and has his foot severed by the axe.
 After making it to his jacket, he pulls out a revolver but forgot to load it (he forgot to load the gun the first time he tried to shoot his earlier victim), resulting in Jean splitting his head open and killing him.
 As the New Year rings in, Jean dances with her axe.